CodeChron/fullstack-js-with-meteor-react-docs/click_to_add_or_update_note_content.md

   editMode: false
 }
 ```

+_is this the first actual React Component we've created?_

 Here, we are "wrapping" the ``` ContentEditor ``` component in a ``` EditableContent ``` component that has a  ```editMode``` state.
 Clicking on the content block will switch the state to edit mode.
 Then, we are passing a callback prop to the ContentEditor that will toggle edit mode again when the form input is blurred.